-Contrary to popular opinion, when you incorporate trends into your work it DOES NOT mean that you have to knock off current or recent runway designs.
+Contrary to popular opinion, when you incorporate print trends into your work it does not mean that you have to knock off current or recent runway designs.
 In fact, most buyers are looking for exactly the opposite.
-It’s true!
 Stick with me…

 We look to trends for several reason.

 Trends help us to keep our work fresh.
 New colors, techniques, layouts, pattern sizes, and all the other new influences and trends are what keep our working looking fresh…even after designing for 5,10,15, or even 20 years.

 Understanding trends is important, as fashion designers develop trends when designing their apparel collections and often look for patterns that fall into these trends.